Find Trade Colleges

 Find Schools Near

-What Do Cabinetmaker or Bench Carpenter Do?
+What is a Cabinetmaker or Bench Carpenter?

-Cabinetmaker or Bench Carpenter Definition Cut, shape, and assemble wooden articles or set up and operate a variety of woodworking machines, such as power saws, jointers, and mortisers to surface, cut, or shape lumber or to fabricate parts for wood products.
+Position Description Cut, shape, and assemble wooden articles or set up and operate a variety of woodworking machines, such as power saws, jointers, and mortisers to surface, cut, or shape lumber or to fabricate parts for wood products.

-Life As a Cabinetmaker or Bench Carpenter: What Do They Do?
+Life As a Cabinetmaker or Bench Carpenter

 • Measure and mark dimensions of parts on paper or lumber stock prior to cutting, following blueprints, to ensure a tight fit and quality product.

-Cabinetmaker or Bench Carpenter Skills
+Skills Needed to be a Cabinetmaker or Bench Carpenter

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.